Walker Law Firm - Bankruptcy AttorneyDebt Relief Bankruptcy Lawyer in Dothan, Alabama

 In order to ensure your success as a petitioner, bankruptcy law requires that a credit counseling and debtor education courses be taken before and after filing for bankruptcy. - continue reading about bankruptcy and credit counseling

 What Is A 341 Meeting?

 If debt is consuming your life we may be able to help.
-Having an experienced bankruptcy attorney work for you could make all the difference.
-Our Dothan, AL Law Firm has many years of experience helping people find the relief from overwhelming debt and we can help you too!
+Having an experienced bankruptcy attorney working for you could make all the difference.
+Our Dothan, AL Law Firm has many years of experience helping people find the relief from overwhelming debt.
 Contact us today if you have any questions regarding the bankruptcy process or to find out if filing for bankruptcy would be the right option for you!